Sid Luckman: Early life

 Luckman was born in Brooklyn, New York, to Jewish immigrants from Germany, Meyer and Ethel Druckman Luckman.
 His father sparked his interest in football at age eight, by giving him a football to play with.
 He and his parents lived first in Williamsburg, Brooklyn, and then in a residence near Prospect Park in Flatbush, in Brooklyn, and it was here as a youngster that Sid first started throwing a football.

 He played both baseball and football for Erasmus Hall High School, with his football skills impressing recruiters from about 40 colleges.
 Playing quarterback, he led the Erasmus Hall High School football team to two all-city championships.

 Luckman chose Columbia University after meeting Lions coach Lou Little during a Columbia/Navy game at the university's Baker Field athletic facility.
 Luckman was not admitted to Columbia College; instead, he attended the New College for the Education of Teachers, an undergraduate school which was within Teachers College at Columbia.
 He competed on the football team from 1936 until the New College closed in 1939, at which point he transferred to Columbia College.
 Coach Little had a problem getting good high school athletes because of the entrance requirements at Columbia, and Columbia didn't have any physical education undergraduate program so when New College was started, Lou Little was happy because they had a P. E. Department.
 In fact, the 1936 varsity football squad had five other New College students; Hubert Schulze, Edward Stanzyk, Oscar Bonom, Harry Ream, and Antoni Mareski.

 At Columbia, Luckman was a member of the Zeta Beta Tau fraternity.
-Keen to remain in Columbia to stay close to his family, he took on jobs such as dishwashing, babysitting, and messenger delivery around the campus.
-At Columbia, as a part of the football team, he completed 180 of 376 passes for 2,413 yards and 20 touchdowns and finished third in the 1938 Heisman Trophy voting, behind Davey O'Brien and Marshall Goldberg.
+Wanting to remain at Columbia and stay close to his family, he supported himself by working various jobs around campus, including as a dishwasher, babysitter, and messenger.
+On the football team, Luckman was a versatile two-way player, playing quarterback and defensive back while also handling punting, field goals, extra points, and kick and punt returns.
+Over his collegiate career, he completed 180 of 376 passes for 2,413 yards and 20 touchdowns and rushed for nine additional touchdowns.
+A two-time All-American, Luckman finished third in the 1938 Heisman Trophy voting behind Davey O'Brien and Marshall Goldberg.